World powers and Iran make 'good start' towards nuclear accord

 Senior diplomats from the six nations, as well as Ashton and Iran's Foreign Minister Mohammad Javad Zarif, will meet again on March 17, also in Vienna, and have a series of further discussions ahead of the July deadline.

-Tehran denies that its nuclear program has any latent military purposes and has signaled repeatedly it would resist dismantling its nuclear installations as part of any deal.
+Tehran denies that its nuclear programme has any latent military purposes and has signalled repeatedly it would resist dismantling its nuclear installations as part of any deal.

 "I can assure you that no one had, and will have, the opportunity to impose anything on Iran during the talks," Zarif told reporters.